-Do not order room service or put any extra charges on your hotel room; the hotel must provide an itemized folio that shows how much was charged each night to lodging, taxes, etc.
+Do not order room service or put any extra charges on your hotel room.

 Alcohol

 Alcoholic beverages will not be reimbursed and must be paid for personally and on a separate receipt.
 Federal grant money cannot be used to cover alcoholic beverages or entertainment - only meals, lodging, and other typical travel expenses.
 Where travel and business meeting costs are charged to a sponsored agreement (grant or contract), any terms of the agreement that are more restrictive than Rice's policy will govern the payment.